 The spot price of gold is what one troy ounce of pure (24K) gold trades for on the commodity markets right now.
 It's the baseline for everything.

-One troy ounce equals 31.1 grams.
 That's slightly heavier than a regular ounce (28.35 grams), which trips up a lot of people when they try to do their own calculations.

-The number moves constantly.
-On March 18, gold was around $4,860.
-A week before, it was closer to $5,200.
-A year ago, it was roughly $3,000.
-Anyone who sold gold in early March 2025 left significant money on the table compared to what they'd get today, even with the recent dip.
+Anyone who sold gold a year ago left significant money on the table compared to what they'd get today, even with the recent dip.

 Your jewelry is probably not 24K

 Here's where most people get confused.
 Jewelry in the U.S. is almost never pure gold.
-The karat stamp on your piece tells you the percentage of gold it actually contains.

 - 24K = 99.9% gold (almost never used for jewelry, too soft)